nating/whatsapp-stats/README.md

 ## Queries

+Queries about the data in the whatsapp chat are the heart of the project.
+Implementing each query to find figures is easy.
+The difficult/time consuming part is to integrated the query into the app by representing the data in an easy-to-read nice way.

 Here are some examples of information about a chat that a user may be interested in:

+**Integrated**
+ * Message counts of members of a chat
+ * Image count of members of a chat
+ * Audio file count of members of a chat

+**Implemented**
  * Message count of a chat
  * Image count of a chat
  * Audio file count of a chat
+ * Video count of a chat

+**Ideas**
  * Average message count per day/month/year
- * Message counts of members of a chat
- * Image count of members of a chat
- * Audio file count of members of a chat
  * Emoji count of members of a chat
  * Conversation starters/finishers count of members of a chat
  * Conversation count of members of a chat